-ARTICLE M-1.
-COMMERCIAL DRIVER'S LICENSE - All mechanics are required to have a commercial driver's license as a condition of employment with the following exceptions:
+ARTICLE M-2 COMMERCIAL DRIVER'S LICENSE - All mechanics are required to have a commercial driver's license as a condition of employment with the following exceptions:

-- At locations with 15 or more employees, mechanics who are not able to obtain a commercial driver's license or lose their commercial driver's license for any reason, will be allowed to continue to work; however, the Company may assign them to a specific shift where a commercial driver's license is not necessary. - At locations with less than 15 employees, mechanics who lose their commercial driver's license for any reason will be given an unpaid leave of absence not to exceed one year.
+- At locations with 15 or more employees, mechanics who are not able to obtain a commercial driver's license or lose their commercial driver's license for any reason, will be allowed to continue to work; however, the Company may assign them to a specific shift where a commercial driver's license is not necessary. - At locations with less than 15 employees, mechanics that lose their commercial driver's license for any reason will be given an unpaid leave of absence not to exceed one year.

-ARTICLE M-2.
-UNIFORMS - All uniforms will be rented.
+ARTICLE M-3 UNIFORMS - All uniforms will be rented.
 The Company will pay 100 percent of the rental cost.
 Boots will be provided to each mechanic.
 Replacement boots will be provided to each employee when the boot shows sufficient wear as to require replacement.

-ARTICLE M-3.
-COMPANY TOOLS AND EQUIPMENT - Company owned tools and equipment, including technology items such as, but not limited to, iPads and laptops, will be issued from the stockroom or tool room on a custody receipt and must be returned to the stockroom or tool room.
+ARTICLE M-4 COMPANY TOOLS AND EQUIPMENT -

+Company owned tools and equipment will be issued from the stockroom or tool room on a custody receipt and must be returned to the stockroom or tool room.
 In the event the Company owned tools or equipment are lost, the employees to whom the equipment was last issued will be responsible and will be charged for the cost of the lost article.
 Forms will be maintained at each garage location for the purpose of the mechanics reporting missing or broken company tools and equipment.